 Jurors expect the utmost professionalism from lawyers and frown upon those who disparage opposing counsel and their witnesses.
 Although jurors may laugh at the snide remarks, sarcasm, and zingers that attorneys sometimes launch at each other in the courtroom, we almost always hear them denounce such behavior after the trial.
 Indeed, the most common response to the question, “What would you recommend the attorneys do differently in the future?” (besides “Nothing”) is something to the effect of “Don’t belittle your opponent.”
 Eyerolls, snickers, huffs, throwing up your arms in disbelief, and other nonverbals expressing disgust and disagreement are frequently viewed as unprofessional and disrespectful.
 Most of these behaviors are unconscious or difficult to control, so it takes extra effort to contain them.
 Even actions you may deem harmless – such as turning your back to the witness while he or she is speaking – have been viewed as disrespectful by some jurors.
 And while sarcasm can be a fun way to make your point, it really has no place in cross-examination and should be used sparingly, if at all.
 While a few jurors may appreciate the drama and humor of these remarks, it is best not to risk upsetting others on the jury.
 Ultimately, you’ll score more points with jurors (and probably with opposing counsel as well) if you “kill them with kindness.”

-Although it’s true that you can’t please everyone, including the jurors who hear your case, remember that the jurors are always watching, and when your client’s fate rests in their hands, their perception is your reality.
+Although it’s true that you can’t please everyone (including the jurors who hear your case), as far as attorney etiquette is concerned, remember that jurors are always watching.
+When your client’s fate rests in their hands, their perception is your reality.

-By: Christina Marinakis, J.D., Psy.D. – Director – Jury Research
+By: Christina Marinakis, J.D., Psy.D. – Director of Jury Research